 Connectivity is the basic requirement of all Internet of Things (IoT) devices.
-Mbed OS implements diverse connectivity technology protocols, and incorporates Pelion Device Management to enable full support for multiple communication options, making any IoT project possible.
+Mbed OS implements diverse connectivity technology protocols and enables full support for multiple communication options, making any IoT project possible.

 Specifically designed for the IoT, NB-IoT is a 3GPP cellular connectivity standard that is supported by major network providers.
 It is designed to connect devices easily using existing, wide-spread mobile cellular networks.
 NB-IoT is ideally positioned for IoT as it reliably handles small amounts of data with low power consumption.